jonaspleyer/cellular_raza-homepage/content/showcase/bacterial-rods.md

 <div style="text-align: center;" id="fig:cell-mechanics-interaction">
     <img src="/showcase/bacterial-rods/mechanics.png" width=500>
     Figure 1: One cell-agent consists of multiple vertices which are connected by springs.
-    Any angle which deviates from $\pi$ between the adjacent connections introduces a stiffening force.
+    Any angle which deviates from $\pi$ between the adjacent edges introduces a curvature force.
     The area indicated around the polygon is the collections of points with distance less than $R$ to some point $\vec{p}$ on the segments.
     It visualizes the interaction range.